Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

 - Remember that they live nonkinky lives too (Don’t forget to at least indicate that your characters have adult responsibilities)

 - Remember that dominants can be submissive and submissives can be dominant.
 (Show range and multiple sides to characters by having them act differently in different settings around different people.
-For example, most people are different with a boardroom full of executives than in a bouncy house at a kid’s birthday party.)
+For example, most people are different in a boardroom full of executives than in a bouncy house at a kid’s birthday party.)

 Here’s How You Hack Amazon for Erotica Ideas

-Another way to come up with excellent ideas for your erotic short story, novella or novel is to steal insights from Amazon.
+Another way to come up with excellent ideas for your erotic short story, novella, or novel is to steal insights from Amazon.

 Here’s how it works.

-You go to Amazon.com.
+First, you go to Amazon.com.